heutelbeck/sapl-demos/sapl-demo-pip/README.md

-The PIP also has to be imported into the policy set with:
+The PIP also has to be imported into the policy (the .sapl-Files) set with:

 ```
     import io.sapl.demo.shared.pip.PatientPIP as patient